aragon/developer-portal/docs/core/02-how-to-guides/01-plugin-development/01-implemention/01-plugin-types.md

 ## Choosing the Base Contract for Your Plugin

-In this section, we will learn about the interfaces or base contracts to inherit from when developing a plugin.
+In this section, we will learn about the interfaces or base contracts you can inherit from when developing a plugin (this is, however, not mandatory).

-Depending on the use-case of your plugin, you might want it to be
+Depending on the use-case of your plugin, you may need it to be:

 - upgradeable or non-upgradeable
 - deployed by a specific deployment method